daniel-acuna/daniel-acuna.github.io/_pages/funding.md

 The lab has been genereously supported by the following grants and awards:

+## Sloan Foundation

+- `2020 - 2023`: Does Government Funding Change What You Do?
+The Effects of Funding on the Direction and Impact of Academic Energy Research (PI: David Popp, Maxwell School of Citizenship and Public Affairs)

 ## Office of Research Integrity, DHHS

 - `2019 - 2020`: (Conference grant) Computational Research Integrity Conference (CRI-CON)